centerprime/Ethereum-Android-SDK/README.md

 }
 ```
 ### Adding Ethereum SDK as a Maven or Gradle Dependency
-For “Maven” add this dependency to your module
+For “Maven” add this dependency to your module:

 ```xml
 <dependency>